mariephlpp/News-classification/README.md

 The steps are as follows:
 - First, the sigmoid layer allows to forget unnecessary information from the previous unit, taking the input X(t) and h(t-1) and deciding which parts from the old output should be removed conditionnally to the new input.
 - Then, it looks at the new imput and decide to store the information or not.
 Here, the sigmoid layer layer is the one that decide which part and how much of the new information the algorithm memorize.
-Tht tanh layer creates a vector of all the possible values.
+The tanh layer creates a vector of all the possible values.
 Then, both outputs from the two layers are multipled.
 - Finally, it has to decide the output.
 A sigmoid layer decide which parts and how much of the cell state the algorithm is going to output.
 It is again multiplied by the output of a tanh function that displays all the possible values.

 For our LSTM model, we fixed the maximum number of words taken into account by the model vocabulary as 10000, the maximum number of words per document as 100, and the dimension of the embedding layer in the network as 200.